jina-ai/jina/docs/how-to/opentelemetry-migration.md

 ## Update Grafana dashboard

-The OpenTelemetry [Histogram](https://opentelemetry.io/docs/reference/specification/metrics/api/#histogram) provides quantile window buckets automatically (unlike the Prometheus [Summary](https://prometheus.io/docs/concepts/metric_types/#summary) instrument.)
+The OpenTelemetry [Histogram](https://opentelemetry.io/docs/reference/specification/metrics/api/#histogram) provides quantile window buckets automatically (unlike the Prometheus [Summary](https://prometheus.io/docs/concepts/metric_types/#summary) instrument).
 You need to manually configure the required quantile window.
 The quatile window metric will then be available as a separate time series metric.

 In addition, the OpenTelemetry `Counter/UpDownCounter` instruments do not add the `_total` suffix to the base metric name.